 (1) notify the Secretary of State; and

-(2) provide the Secretary of State with a list of all contests in its jurisdiction included in that election.
+(2) provide the Secretary of State with a list of all contests either fully or partially in its jurisdiction included in that election, the number of votes cast for each ballot option, and the number of voters registered to vote for each contest.
+[NOTE This additional information will provide the SOS the ability to select contests based on their importance.]

 Note: Authority cited: Section 12172.5 Government Code; Section 15367, Elections Code.
 Reference: Sections 15150, 15360 and 15367, Elections Code.